mismith/roster/README.md

 - fix toast position on android
 - auto-accept invites if invited user's email logs in (and not necessarily to accept that invite)
 - google contacts integration?
-- async email sending via queue in firebase
+- async email sending via debounced queue in firebase
-- add online tracking to users
+- add 'online' status tracking to users